 Problems caused by multiple CRAs

-There is widespread confusion about the fact there are three main CRAs, which don’t all have the same data and which each calculate their own “credit score”.
+There is widespread confusion about the fact there are three main CRAs, with different data and which each calculate their own “credit score”.

 Advising people that they have to look at three different reports to find out what is happening is unrealistic.
-For someone with a thin credit record, it isn’t too hard.
-Anyone who has had a lot of credit problems and a lot of accounts can get dozens of pages for each report.
-There is no easy way to work out where the differences are between the reports to account for what can often be very different scores.
+Anyone who has had a lot of credit accounts can get dozens of pages for each report.
+There is no easy way to work out where the differences are to account for what can often be very different scores.

 This is a natural monopoly and artificial segmentation makes a difficult topic less easy to understand.